ADOX: ADOX Fotowerke GmbH (2003 on)

 The current rights to the ADOX name were obtained in 2003 by Fotoimpex of Berlin, Germany, a company founded in 1992 to import photographic films and papers from former eastern Europe.
 In particular they imported the Efke KB films and sold them branded as 'ADOX CHS Art' thus finally re-uniting the ADOX name with the original Schleussner film formula.

 Fotoimpex established the ADOX Fotowerke GmbH film factory in Bad Saarow outside Berlin to convert and package their films, papers and chemicals using machinery acquired from the closed AGFA (Leverkusen, Germany) and Forte Photochemical Industry (Hungary) photographic plants.

 ADOX test-produced a slightly improved version of the original AGFA APX 400 as ADOX Pan 400 during 2010.

-After Fotokemikas closure in 2012 due to failure of the original film making machinery proving too expensive to repair, Fotoimpex had ADOX CHS II (100 ISO, equivalent to Efke KB 100) black and white film produced using modern cascade coating.
+After Fotokemika's closure in 2012 due to failure of the original film making machinery proving too expensive to repair, Fotoimpex had ADOX CHS 100 II (equivalent to Efke KB 100) black and white film produced using modern cascade coating.
 This took priority over proposals to re-introduce Agfa APX 400.

 In February 2015 they purchased/obtained a long lease on the former Ilford Imaging, Switzerland (Ciba Geigy) machine E, medium scale coating line at Marly, Switzerland to coat photographic film and paper.
-Trial coating for ADOX CHS (II) was undertaken at Marly prior to its re-introduction in 2018.
+Trial coating for ADOX CHS 100 (II) was undertaken at Marly prior to its re-introduction in 2018.
 The plant has also been used for testing the proposed revival of Polywarmtone Paper last produced by Forte in Hungary.

-ADOX are also (2017–19) doubling the size of the film factory in Bad Saarow, Germany to add a small coating line using a former AGFA machine as well as space for small scale chemical production and film materials storage.
+ADOX are also (2017-19) doubling the size of the film factory in Bad Saarow, Germany to add a small coating line using a former AGFA machine as well as space for small scale chemical production and film materials storage.